GENERAL SCHOOL OPERATIONS

-To our community students: We expect village students to follow the school dress code when attending any school sponsored activity, whether it is on or off campus, i.e. vespers, church, organizational trips, Saturday night activities, etc. . .
+To our community students: We expect village students to follow the school dress code when attending any school sponsored activity, whether it is on or off campus, i.e. vespers, church, organizational trips, Saturday night activities, etc. . . (an exception to this would be if a village student is sitting with their parents in church).
 Please see the “This Week at MPA” for required dress for planned activities.

 ACADEMIC REQUIREMENTS FOR GRADUATION